The Best Coffee Shop In Every State

 FLORIDA: Miami-based Panther Coffee is known for its cold-brew java and its exceedingly talented baristas.
 The gorgeous artwork on the walls makes the space both a coffee house and a gallery of sorts.

-HAWAII: Beach Bum Café roasts its coffee one cup at a time, which the owners say produces the best quality cup of joe possible.
+HAWAII: Beach Bum Café brews its coffee one cup at a time, which the owners say produces the best quality cup of joe possible.
 There are several locations in Honolulu.

 IDAHO: Flying M Coffee has two locations -- its coffeehouse in Boise, and its coffeegarage in Nampa -- where hip baristas will fix you up a strong drink to accompany a selection of vegan and nonvegan baked goods.